 We start with the injective edge colorings of the generalized Sierpi\'nski graphs over the complete graph $K_3$, that is, the standard Sierpi\'{n}ski graphs $S_3^n$.
 It turns out that determining the injective chromatic index of $S_3^n$ is more challenging than it was for its vertex counterpart. \begin{theorem} $\chi_i'(S_3^n)= $ \end{theorem} \begin{proof} Clearly, $S_3^1 \cong K_3$, and $\chi_i'(S_3^1)=3$.
-Now consider the graph $H$ depicted in Figure~\ref{ThesubgraphsofS3n}(a).
+For $n=2$, consider the graph $H$ depicted in Figure~\ref{ThesubgraphsofS3n}(a).
 The graph $H$ is a subgraph of $S_3^n$ for $n\geq 2$, which needs at least 4 colors in an injective edge coloring.
 Indeed, it is necessary to color the colored edges with 4 different colors, because of the adjacencies with the dashed edges.
 Thus $\chi_i'(S_3^2)\geq 4$.
-Now, providing an injective edge coloring of $S_3^2$ with 4 colors shows that $\chi_i'(S_3^2)= 4$.
-See Figure~\ref{IECSierpenskiofC3}(b).
+On the other hand, Figure~\ref{IECSierpenskiofC3}(b) provides an injective edge coloring of $S_3^2$ with 4 colors showing that $\chi_i'(S_3^2)= 4$.

-Consider the graph $P$ in Figure~\ref{ThesubgraphsofS3n}(b).
-Note that $P$ is a subgraph of $S_3^n$.
-To prove $\chi_i'(S_3^n)= 5$, we construct the graph $\widetilde{P}$, as applied in Observation~\ref{TheoremonIECandCN}; see Figure~\ref{fig:widetildeP}.
-Note that edges of $P$ are numbered and each vertex in $\widetilde{P}$ corresponds to the edge of $P$ labeled with the same number; again see Figure~\ref{fig:widetildeP}.
-A proper vertex coloring of the graph $\widetilde{P}$ with $5$ colors is also illustrated in the same figure.
-In addition, we verified by computer that $\chi(\widetilde{P})\ge 5$.
-Therefore, $\chi(\widetilde{P})=5$, and by Observation~\ref{TheoremonIECandCN}, $\chi_i'(P)=5$.
-Since $P$ is a subgraph of $S_3^n$, we immediately get for all $n\ge 3$.